Programou-io/OurTrip/README.md

 Want to know more about how we're sharing this treasure?
 Check out more information about the license in [LICENSE](./LICENSE).

+## Code of Conduct

+We take our [Code of Conduct](./CODE_OF_CONDUCT) very seriously.
+We are committed to providing a healthy and respectful environment for all contributors.
+We believe that a positive community atmosphere is crucial for fostering collaboration and continuous development.
+We encourage everyone to participate and contribute constructively.

 ## 👥 Community

 Curious about our community?
 Visit our [Notion](https://paolo-prodossimo-lopes.notion.site/Swift-Connect-Feed-b2f769f82c524b1e84faa582e4d983e6) page to learn more!